go-lab/iwc/README.md

-IWC - Inter Widget Communication with Drag and Drop
+Inter Widget Communication with Drag&Drop
 ===

-Enables the inter-widget communication and drag and drop between widgets within a widget container.
+Enables the inter widget communication and drag and drop between widgets within a widget container.

 ## How to start